Disclaimer Examples

 Testimonial Disclaimer

-In the US, you are legally required by the Federal Trade Commission to have a testimonial disclaimer posted on your site if you allow your users to share reviews or endorsements of your products.
+In the U.S., you are legally required by the Federal Trade Commission to have a testimonial disclaimer posted on your site if you allow your users to share reviews or endorsements of your products.

 Below is an example statement from Stillwater Acupuncture clarifying that not everyone using their services has the same experience.